 Here’s what you need to know about saving your money in 2022.

-Interest rates are rising but they’re being outpaced by inflation.
+Though interest rates are rising, they’re still being outpaced by inflation.
 At the beginning of the pandemic in March 2020, the Bank of England cut the ‘base’ rate of interest to just 0.1% so businesses and individuals could access more affordable loans to stay afloat.

-As the economy has rebounded, and inflation has increased at a rapid rate, the Bank of England has raised the base rate to 0.75%.
+As the economy has rebounded, and inflation has soared to 40-year highs, the Bank of England has raised the base rate five times since December 2021 to currently stand at 1.25%.

 Rising interest is good for savers but bad news for borrowers.
 If you have a savings account but also some form of debt, such as a loan, credit card or mortgage, you may actually end up worse off due to higher interest payments.